 (b) from holding or obtaining a vehicle licence in respect of any vehicle.

-(5) A licence suspension order has effect on the date and at the time specified in the order, but the date and time must not be earlier than the date and time stated in the notice of intention to suspend licences and must not be earlier than when the order is made.
+(5) A licence suspension order has effect on the date and at the time specified in the order, but the date and time must not be earlier than the date and time stated in the notice of intention to enforce and must not be earlier than when the order is made.

 (6) If the Registrar makes a licence suspension order, he or she must —